 Whether you’re tent camping, RV camping, or car camping, how to store your stuff is always a challenge.
 It’s hard enough to pack all of your things into your vehicle!
 Now, what do you do once you’ve arrived and set up your sleeping area?

-It’s important to think through your family’s needs, how you tend to function, and your priorities.
-Camping really should be a minimalist venture, so making lists can be extremely helpful.
+The key to functional camping organization is to think through your family’s needs, how you tend to function, and your family’s priorities.
+Camping really should be a minimalist venture.
+Making lists can be extremely helpful.

 Once you have your trip planned, whether traveling across the country or to the other side of town, think through your day-to-day.
 What do you need when you get up in the morning?
 What do you plan to do each day?
 How will you spend the evenings?

 Keep in mind, you don’t have to keep ALL THE THINGS in your tent or RV.
-Utilize your vehicle and keep a bulk of your items in there to free up space in your tent.
-Things like clothes, shower bags, and beach supplies can be organized and kept in your vehicle for the duration of the trip.
+Utilize your vehicle and keep some of your items in there to free up space in your tent.
+Things like clothes, the first aid kit, shower bags, and beach supplies can be organized and kept in your vehicle for most of the trip.

 In fact, you really shouldn’t be putting anything with any scent at all in your tent – no soaps, foods, lotions, or cooking equipment because scents can attract all sorts and sizes of animals.